jmax/easy_indexer/README.md

 Basics
 -------

-There three parts you need to consider for this integration:
+There are three parts you will need to consider for this integration:

 * mappings: they must be defined in JSON format and must be stored in config/indexes folder.